rtrppl/orgrr/readme.md

 **In order to use orgrr you'll need [rg](https://github.com/BurntSushi/ripgrep) installed on your machine.** The easiest way to do so might be [homebrew](https://brew.sh), i.e. `brew install rg`.

-Finally, you may also want to set keybindings for the main functions (I have bound the Mac-command key to s):
+Finally, you may also want to set keybindings for the main functions (I have bound the Mac-command key to super/s):

 ```org
 (global-set-key (kbd "M-s-f") 'orgrr-find)